Good bosses have strong organizational skills. Good bosses have solid decision-making skills. Good bosses get important things done.

 Engagement and satisfaction are largely based on autonomy and independence.
 I care when it's "mine."
 I care when I'm in charge and feel empowered to do what's right.

 Plus, freedom breeds innovation: Even heavily process-oriented positions have room for different approaches.
 (Still looking at you, manufacturing.)

 Whenever possible, give your employees the autonomy and independence to work the way they work best.
 When you do, they almost always find ways to do their jobs better than you imagined possible.

-While every job should include some degree of independence, every job does also need basic expectations for how specific situations should be handled.
+While every job should include some degree of independence, every job also needs basic expectations for how specific situations should be handled.

-When an exceptional boss changes a standard or guideline, she communicates those changes first--and when that is not possible, she takes the time to explain why she made the decision she made, and what she expects in the future.
+When an exceptional boss changes a standard or guideline, she communicates the change beforehand--and when that is not possible, she takes the time to explain why she made the decision she made and what she expects in the future.